Damar, Kansas

 Union Pacific Depot in Damar, Kansas.

-In the 1880s the Union Pacific Railroad began to construct a line through the area about two miles northeast of Petersville on land that became the community of Damar.
+In the 1880s, the Union Pacific Railroad began constructing a line through the area about two miles northeast of Petersville on land that became the community of Damar.
 According to tradition, the community was named after D. M. Marr, the original owner of the townsite.
 The rail line ran from Salina to Colby.
 In 1884, Francis St. Peter acquired 160 acres near the railroad under the Homestead Act.

-French missionary priest, Father Molier celebrated the first Catholic mass in the Pierre dugout in 1887.
+French missionary priest Father Molier celebrated the first Catholic mass in the Pierre dugout in 1887.
 Church services were also held in the home of Ezra St. Peter.
-Mr. St. Peter then donated three acres for a cemetery and two acres for a church to the east of his home.
-A small wooden church building, measuring 16’x32′ was then built.
+Mr. St. Peter then donated three acres for a cemetery and two acres for a church east of his home.
+A small wooden church building measuring 16’x32′ was then built.

-By 1898 the congregation had outgrown the small church.
-A larger wooden church measuring 60′ x 32′ was then built in Damar near the present limestone church.
+By 1898, the congregation had outgrown the small church.
+A larger wooden church measuring 60′ x 32′ was built in Damar near the limestone church.
 The small wooden framed church was then moved by mule-drawn wagons and attached to the back of the new church.
-The older structure was then utilized as the sanctuary, sacristy, and kitchen for the resident priest.
+The older structure was then utilized as the resident priest’s sanctuary, sacristy, and kitchen.

 Vintage Damar, Kansas.